Become a Go Row Indoor Club

 After Year 1, the cost of retaining Go Row Indoor Club status, continued British Rowing support, and additional space on a future Go Row Indoor Club workshop will be £95.00 per annum.

-We also completely appreciate the difficulty of the current circumstances, and the affect the last 12 months will have had on your club’s finances.
 If your club is interested in the programme but is currently experiencing financial difficulty, please get in touch with us by emailing [email protected] and we’d be happy to talk through possible options with you.

 How does my club apply to become a Go Row Indoor Club?